colinlord/camera-overlay/readme.md

 ## Troubleshooting
 I created a `weather.php` file that directly pings the Dark Sky API to verify that weather data is being pulled correctly independent of the overlay process.

+If the time on the image is incorrect, `time.php` can be used to troubleshoot the time on your server.

 ## Future Improvements I Need To Make
 - Dark Sky is retiring their API at the end of 2022.
 I will need to pull from a different source before then.